-- Increase computational power. - Having multi-processor system we can solve the computational problem faster. - Efficient usage of the computational power. - Even a running program may wait for data. - E.g., a usual program with user-interaction typically waits for the user input. - Simultaneous processing of many requests. - Handling requests from individual clients in client/server architecture.
+- Increase computational power. - Having a multiprocessor system, we can solve the computational problem faster. - Efficient usage of the computational power. - Even a running program may wait for data. - E.g., a usual program with user interaction typically waits for the user input. - Simultaneous processing of many requests. - Handling requests from individual clients in client/server architecture.